bitquery/streaming-data-platform-docs/docs/evm/balances.md

 BalanceUpdates API provides details related to balance.
 For example, it can provide current and historical balances.
 As the name suggests, this api can provide historical balance updates to build a portfolio-like application.

 It also has a lot of flexibility and supports ERC20 tokens and NFTs, including (ERC-1155).
 It can also provide the token holder's details.
 It allows you different [filters](docs/graphql/filters.md) to query data from different dimensions.
+You can find more examples [here](/docs/category/balances)

-Let's see an example of BalanceUpdates API to get the balance of a given address.
+Here's a query to get started.

 ```graphql
 {